Why some Hawaiian islands are banning common sunscreens - NewsBreak

 “Those chemical names are trademark names.
 So, you can take any of those chemicals, you can add a little something something to it, you can call it something else, and now it’s not on the list of banned chemicals,” King said.
 “So, we just decided to go for it, make all chemicals illegal, do the most protective thing we could do.”

 As of Oct.
 1, only mineral-based sunscreens can be used, sold or distributed on Maui, unless you have a prescription.
-Chemical sunscreens damage Hawaii’s coral reefs, state lawmakers say , and therefore threaten native sea life.Escambia Co.
-Sheriff’s Office looking for 2 suspects involved in murder
+Chemical sunscreens damage Hawaii’s coral reefs, state lawmakers say , and therefore threaten native sea life.Man charged with stealing fire truck in Greensboro

 Fines run up to $1,000, but warnings are more likely to be issued through a complaint-based system with the Department of Environmental Management.